Stonehenge

 The Great Trilithon is the tallest structure at Stonehenge, consisting of two upright stones capped by a horizontal lintel.
 It once stood at over 7 meters high and served as a central focal point of the monument.
 Surrounding it is the sarsen circle, a series of mighty sarsen stones arranged in a near-perfect circle.
 These stones were transported from the Marlborough Downs, over 20 miles away, showcasing the incredible effort and coordination of Neolithic builders.
 The precise layout and engineering of the sarsen circle suggest astronomical and ceremonial significance, particularly its alignment with the sun during solstices.

-The Heel Stone and Aubrey Holes
+The Heel Stone, Altar Stone and Aubrey Holes

 The Heel Stone is a solitary upright stone located just outside the main circle, aligned with the sunrise during the summer solstice.
 It may have served as a marker or gateway to the sacred space within.
+The Altar Stone, positioned within the central area, is thought to have played a vital role in the site's ceremonial functions.
 The Aubrey Holes, a ring of 56 chalk pits found just inside the outer ditch, are believed to have held timber posts or stones in earlier phases of the site's development.
 Archaeologists think these holes may have functioned as part of a calendrical system or even as burial sites.
-Together, the Heel Stone and Aubrey Holes highlight the site's evolution and layered use over millennia.
+Together, these features highlight the site's layered use over millennia and reinforce its importance as a religious site.

-Visiting Stonehenge
+Tips for Visiting Stonehenge

 Best Time to Visit Stonehenge

-Stonehenge Accessibility and Visitor Tips
+Accessibility and Visitor Tips

 Stonehenge Visitor Centre